-The schematic design phase introduces the concept and idea for the project to be made and the design development phase adds further design the other practical components needed to complete the construction design process.
-The architectural drawings are used to create in detail drawings of the project that helps the contractors and engineers to work on it in real life.
+The schematic design phase introduces the concept for the project.
+The design development phase adds further practical components needed to complete the construction design process.
+Architectural drawings are used to create in detail drawings that help the contractors and engineers to work on it in real life.

-In a project after the designs have been finalized, the focus shifts from design to building and bringing the approved design to life.
-These drawings are what will govern the build process and should be coherent and easily understandable by the contractors.
+After the designs have been finalized, the focus shifts to building.
+These drawings are what will govern the building process and should be coherent and easily understandable by the contractors.

-All the details regarding the project has to be here to allow for a complete understanding of the project and in case of any discrepancy or failure of components where in sections had to be redrawn and redesigned, the final construction document helps to significantly reduce the time take for everything related to the project has been compiled at one place and in terms understandable by the contractors and the architects alike.
+All the details regarding the project have to be here to allow for a complete understanding of it.
+In case of any discrepancy or failure wherein sections have to be redrawn and redesigned, the final construction document helps to reduce the time taken.

-The final phase of the architects’ design phases is the construction documentation phase where he prepares the approved design along with the necessary bidding information.
-It is during this phase that all the different disciplines within the design team are carefully integrated into one single plan and CAD/BIM is used to ensure that the coordination is being carried out at all levels of the plan.
+The final phase is construction documentation.
+The approved design and the necessary bidding information are prepared.
+All the different disciplines within the design team are carefully integrated into a single plan and CAD/BIM is used to ensure that the coordination is carried out at all levels.

 Construction documents are the finalized design sets that will govern the construction of the project and are translated into the technical language of the contractors.
-These construction drawings are what are then used by the involved contractors to understand and build the required components as intended by the architect and the client.
-Construction Documents are rarely revised as the design are finalized and unless a serious design flaw presents itself, the construction documents are treated as the final document and followed down to every detail.
-Get in touch with our experts to know more about Phases of Construction DocumentationE-mail: firstname.lastname@example.org
+These construction drawings are used by the contractors to build the required components as intended by the architect and the client.

 Construction checklist – What is it?

-Other steps are foundation plans which show what is it that is supporting the whole structure, site plan which shows the relationship between the project and its surroundings and the property the project is being built upon.
-The site plan includes any additional structures that you may want to add or build around the original project.
+- The site plan shows the relationship between the project and its surroundings and the property the project is being built upon.
+It includes any additional structures that you may want to add or build around the original project.

-The framing plan regarding the stud sizes, joist sizes, girder information and beam information is all carried out.
+- The framing plan regarding the stud sizes, joist sizes, girder information and beam information is carried out.
 Everything that would be behind the dry wall is figured out and planned.
-All the sections and components, the elevation, their interaction with each other and schedules are clearly defined and there for the contractors to move forward with the construction.
+All the sections and components, the elevation, their interaction with each other and schedules are clearly defined.

-The construction document bid set includes all plans necessary to complete the construction and instructs the contractors regarding what all they have to build and is easy to understand for the contractors.
-This bid set is then used to bid for bidding and contractor selection process.
+The construction document bid set includes the plans necessary to complete the construction and instructs the contractors regarding what they have to build.
+This set is then used for bidding and the contractor selection process.

-All of this is managed by the construction administration that keeps track of all the aspects of the project like preparing reports, coordinating schedules, processing invoices and regularly meeting with the clients and contractors and monitors the contracts.
+All of this is managed by the construction administration, which keeps track of aspects of the project like preparing reports, coordinating schedules, monitoring the contracts, processing invoices and regularly meeting with the clients and contractors.

-The contract administrator works as a managerial presence that overlooks the construction process on behalf of the client and is responsible for reporting to the client regarding the completion rate and conveying the suggestions and directions from the client to the contractors and ensuring that such directions are followed through with.
+The contract administrator overlooks the construction process on behalf of the client.
+He or she is responsible for reporting to the client regarding completion rate, as well as conveying suggestions from the client to the contractors and ensuring that they are followed.